On the Morita invariance of Categorical Enumerative Invariants: Introduction

-Let $\mathbb{K}$ be a field of characteristic zero.
-Let $A$ be a $\Z/2\Z$-graded cyclic $A_\infty$-algebra over $\mathbb{K}$.
+Let $\mathbb{K}$ be a field of characteristic zero and let $A$ be a $\Z/2\Z$-graded, cyclic $A_\infty$-algebra over $\mathbb{K}$.
 Assume that $A$ is \begin{quote} {($\dagger$)} smooth, finite dimensional, unital, and satisfies the Hodge-to-de-Rham degeneration property.
-(The Hodge-de Rham degeneration property is automatic if $A$ is $\Z$-graded~\cite{Kal}.) \end{quote} Assume that cyclic pairing is of parity $d\in \Z/2\Z$.
-Let $s$ be a choice of splitting of the non-commutative Hodge filtration, see Definition~\ref{defi:splitting}.
-Associated to the pair $(A,s)$, we obtain from~\cite{Cos2,CT} a set of invariants that resembles the Gromov-Witten invariants in symplectic geometry:
+(The Hodge-de Rham degeneration property is automatic if $A$ is $\Z$-graded~\cite{Kal}.) \end{quote} Assume that the cyclic pairing is of parity $d\in \Z/2\Z$.
+Let $s$ be a choice of splitting of the non-commutative Hodge filtration, (see Definition~\ref{defi:splitting}).
+Associated to the pair $(A,s)$, we obtain from~\cite{Cos2,CT} a set of $\mathbb{K}$-valued enumerative invariants, with insertions in the Hochschild homology of $A$.
+Given integers $g\geq0$, $n\geq1$, satisfying $2g-2+n>0$ one constructs: